 Most Common Types Of Trusts

 There are many different types, including the following:

 One of the biggest distinctions on trusts is if they are revocable or irrevocable.

 What is a Revocable Trust?

 A revocable trust is also sometimes known as a living trust and can be changed or terminated during the grantor’s lifetime.
-The grantor can name themselves trustee and retain control over the trust during their lifetime and make arrangements for a successor upon death.
-Revocable trusts are the most common as they are flexible and will help avoid delays and problems that can arise with probate.
+The grantor can name themselves trustee and retain control during their lifetime and make arrangements for a successor upon death.
+Living trusts are the most common as they are flexible and will help avoid delays and problems that can arise with probate.
 Revocable trusts do not always help the estate avoid estate taxes, however.

 What is an Irrevocable Trust?

 An irrevocable trust is one that cannot be altered once it has been created.
 Once it is created, you give up control of the assets contained within the trust.
 The terms in an irrevocable trust cannot be changed nor can it be dissolved once it has been executed.
-The biggest advantage of an irrevocable trust is that it can reduce the amount of estate taxes that beneficiaries have to pay.
+It’s biggest advantage is that it can reduce the amount of estate taxes that beneficiaries have to pay.
 An irrevocable trust is the option to choose if your primary goal is to reduce the amount of estate taxes that will need to be paid.

-Speak to a NJ Trust Attorney or Estate Planning Expert Today
+Speak to a Trust Attorney or Estate Planning Expert Today

-Having a skilled NJ trust attorney can help you decide what type of trust is best for your particular situation.
+Having a skilled attorney can help you decide what type of trust is best for your particular situation.
 Our estate planning and administration attorneys can guide you through this complex process and help you make the best choice for your beneficiaries.
-With over 30 years of experience, Davison, Eastman, Muñoz, Paone, P.A. can offer expert guidance to help ensure your legacy is safe.
+With over 30 years of experience, Davison Eastman Muñoz Paone, P.A. can offer expert guidance to help ensure your legacy is safe.
 Our firm has law offices conveniently located in Freehold and Toms River.